Guillermo-villar/TFG/README.md

     Start the study.
 The framework will begin the process of preprocessing, training the different Bayesian ensemble models, and searching for the best strategy.

 4.  **View the Report:**
-    Once the analysis is complete, a report with the results will be generated, which you can view directly from the application.
+    Once the analysis is complete, a report with the results will be generated, which you can view